norcams/docs-enduser/docs/vgpu.rst

 .. code-block:: none

-  nvidia-smi -q | grep -i license
+  nvidia-smi -q | grep 'License Status'

 Example output if you have a valid license: